STACHY225/BabiczHandlingEditor/README.md

 # HandlingEditor
 Live handling editor for FiveM

-Start script, then type command /handling <handling name> to open menu.
-You have to be inside vehicle, after typing /handling command you can open menu with left shift.
+Start script, then type command /handling [handling name] to open menu (e.g. /handling zentorno).
+You have to be inside vehicle to use command, after typing /handling command you can open menu with left shift.
-After customizing your handling you can copy it to the clipboard (by clicking on Export) ;)
+When you finish customizing your handling you can copy it to the clipboard (by clicking on Export), and paste it into vehicles.meta file ;)

 **Preview**
 ![image](https://user-images.githubusercontent.com/40892034/229254038-847c1493-f761-479c-9b5d-3b3279abeb91.png)